ECE364/ECE364.github.io/exams.md

 #### Conflict exam

 So I recognize that exceptional instances happen that prevent someone from taking an exam.
 If at any point in the semester, something happens where you need to miss an exam, a conflict exam will be offered at the end of the semester doing the final exam period.
 You don't need prior approval or a "good" excuse.
-I have no interest being an arbiter of what is an isn't a valid excuse.
+I have no interest being an arbiter of what is and isn't a valid excuse.
 You miss an exam, you can take it in the final exam period.
 You miss two exams, you take them both during the final exam period.
 Some clarifying issues:

 - If you already took an exam, you can't take the conflict.
-The one exception is for students that did horribly on one exam (scored in the bottom 20% or the course), and then did great on another exam (scored in the top 20% of the course).
+The one exception is for students that did horribly on one exam (scored in the bottom 20% of the course), and then did great on another exam (scored in the top 20% of the course).
 In that case, please contact us and the staff will consider allowing a conflict as a sort of redemption.
-This policy is for students that would've have done great but just had a bad day.
+This policy is for students that would've done great but just had a bad day.
-- While I will do my best to ensure the standard and conflict are equal difficulty, I'm not perfect (no professor is) and theres always the possibility that nominal and conflict have differing difficulties.
-I will also curve the exams so that they have the same average but as someone that has been doing this a long time, the conflict exam will have fewer people making establishing a curve less stable.
+- While I will do my best to ensure the standard and conflict are equal difficulty, I'm not perfect (no professor is) and there's always the possibility that the standard and conflict exams have differing difficulties.
+I will also curve the exams so that they have the same average but as someone that has been doing this a long time, the conflict exam will have fewer people, making establishing a curve less stable.
 For this reason I strongly recommend taking the exam with the rest of the course during the normal exam time.
 - This policy applies to DRES students as well.

 #### Cheatsheet